palu001/Deep-Learning-Hackaton/README.md

 ![Model Architecture](./images/OurNet.png)

 > **Figure:** Architecture of the proposed GNN model with virtual node integration.
 The figure illustrates the forward pass of the network, including node/virtual node embeddings, stacked GIN layers, and global graph pooling for final prediction.
+For simplicity, the illustration shows only two layers, although the actual model uses five layers.

 ---